MelSwell/active-record-associations-project/README.md

 # => [#<User:8x007f867390fe38 @name="The Doctor">]
 ```

 When a user check's out a book, it should create a new UserBook record (or Checkout record or whatever you want to call you join table/model).
-That new UserBook record should have a attribute (and therefore table column) of `returned?` which should default to `false`
+That new UserBook record should have a attribute (and therefore table column) of `returned` which should default to `false`

 So, after running the code above, I should be able to run the following code and see the following return values: